What You Need to Know if Your Child is Charged with Underage DUI

 Contact an Experienced Underage DUI Attorney Today

 These zero tolerance laws were established to deter minors from driving under the influence.
 The penalties are stricter for underage drivers to combat underage drinking and driving.
 A minor may even lose their right to drive if they simply possess or transport alcohol with no motor vehicle involved.
 A youthful mistake can cause future consequences like a criminal record, which can affect the minor’s employment, housing, and education choices.
-With this high stake at risk, contacting a Philadelphia DUI lawyer from The Law Offices of Michael T. Van Der Veen.
+With this high stake at risk, contacting a Philadelphia DUI lawyer from van der Veen, O’Neill, Hartshorn, and Levin.
 Our experienced, qualified lawyers have served and successfully fought for our clients in the Philadelphia area.